 Sometimes it seems like drinking wine or cocktails is a big list of things you should or shouldn’t do!
-But in reality, there can be reasons behind the ideas about which glasses work best with which drinks that make sense when you know them.
+But in reality, there can be reasons behind the ideas about which glass works best with which drinks that make sense when you know them.
 And besides, it always looks good when you have the drink in the perfect glass, even if I am never really sure why!

 There are three main glasses that are recommended for different wines – the red wine, white wine and sparkling wine glasses.
 The red wine glass is one that has a bigger and more rounded bowl to it – this lets you give the wine a bit of a swirl around the glass and aerate it (in other words, lets the air circulate through the wine and adds to the flavour of the drink).